malhitaran/Pixel-Puzzle/README.md

 # Pixel Puzzle 🎮🧩

-Pixel Puzzle is a simple pattern-copying game: you’re shown a target pixel pattern, and your goal is to recreate it by toggling pixels on the grid until your board matches the target.
+Pixel Puzzle is a pattern-copying game written entirely in low level STUMP assembly code which runs on a STUMP processor we designed and built: you’re shown a target pixel pattern, and your goal is to recreate it by toggling pixels on the grid until your board matches the target.

 > This repo contains my **Exercise 3** submission files which achieved a 96% mark.